ardaxz99/Twitter-Sentiment-Analysis-A-Complete-Guide-to-Text-Classification/README.md

 2. **Hybrid Embeddings**
    - Combine different embedding methods (e.g., BERT embeddings with TF-IDF features) to capture both contextual and statistical information, enhancing model performance.

+2. **Contextualized Embeddings*:
+   - Consider using newer models like T5 (Text-to-Text Transfer Transformer) or XLNet, which have shown improvements over BERT in some tasks.

 ### Advanced Classifiers and Techniques

 1. **Ensemble Methods**